casper-network/docs-archive/implementation/p2p.rst

 StreamDeploysChunked
 ^^^^^^^^^^^^^^^^^^^^

 Nodes use this method to retrieve one or more deploys from each other.
-Typically one when they do it as part of gossiping, and multiple when they want all the deploys which are missing from the body of a block.
+Typically one deploy is streamed when deploy gossiping, but when a node determines it is missing one or more deploy bodies in a received block (derived from the deploy hashes in the block) it will request all of the deploys it is missing.

-The semantics are very similar to `GetBlockChunked` but instead of containing a single item, the stream is alternating between header chunks and contents, with each group corresponding to one deploy hash in the request.
+The semantics are very similar to `GetBlockChunked` but instead of containing a single item, the stream alternates between header chunks and contents, with each group corresponding to one deploy hash in the request.